-(2) SRO housing must be in need of moderate rehabilitation and must meet the requirements of 24 CFR 882.803(a).
-Costs associated with rehabilitation of common areas may be included in the calculation of the cost for assisted units based on the proportion of the number of units to be assisted under this part to the total number of units.
+(2) SRO housing must be in need of moderate rehabilitation and must meet the requirements of 24 CFR 882.803(a) Costs associated with rehabilitation of common areas may be included in the calculation of the cost for assisted units based on the proportion of the number of units to be assisted under this cast to the total number of units. this part to the total number of units.

-(3) SRO assistance may also be used efficiency units selected for rehabilitation under this program, but the gross rent (contract rent plus any util-ity allowance) for those units will be no higher than for SRO units (i.e., 75 percent of the 0-bedroom Moderate Rehabilitation Fair Market Rent).
+(3) SRO assistance may also be used for efficiency units selected for rehabilitation under this program, but the gross rent (contract rent plus any utility allowance) for those units will be no higher than for SRO units (i.e., 75 percent of the 0-bedroom Moderate Rehabilitation Fair Market Rent).

-(4) The requirements regarding maintenance, operation, and inspections described in 24 CFR 882.806(b)(4) 882.808(n) must be met.
+(4) The requirements regarding maintenance, operation, and inspections described in 24 CFR 882.806(b)(4) and 882.808(n) must be met.

 (5) Governing regulations.
-Ex

-Except where there is a conflict with any requirement under this part or where specifically provided, the SRO component will be governed by the regulations set forth in 24 CFR part 882, subpart H.
+Except where there is a conflict with any requirement under this part or where specifically provided, the SRO component will be governed by the regulations set forth in 24 CFR part 882, sub-

-§582.105 Rental assistance amounts and payments.
+$\S\,582.105$ Rental assistance amounts and payments.